mmMike/marko-editor/readme.md

 ### Linux

-* Make sure rust (latest stable) and the libs for gtk4 and x11 are installed.
+* Make sure rust (the latest stable version) and the libs for gtk4 and x11 are installed.

 * ``cargo run`` to compile and run the program.